mshernandez5/coinaccount/README.md

 Due to the complexities of working with Vault plugins and relatively high risk of unintended behavior Vault support is disabled by default, but this can be changed in the plugin configuration.

-The current goal is to develop a set of plugins built against the Vertconomy API which will allow proper functionality.
+The current goal is to develop additional commands and plugins built against the Vertconomy API to fill any major gaps left by Vault compatibility issues.

 ## How can I use this plugin?
 You will need a dedicated Vertcoin wallet configured to listen for RPC connections.
 Do not use an existing Vertcoin wallet.
 The configuration file for Vertcoin wallet can be found at one of the following locations if the wallet configuration directory was not manually changed: